pdf-raku/PDF-raku/README.md

 ## PDF::Reader

 Loads a PDF index (cross reference table and/or stream), then allows random access via the `$.ind.obj(...)` method.

-The `$.ast()` method can be used to load the entire PDF into memory for reserialization, etc.
+The document can be traversed by dereferencing Array and Hash objects.
+The reader will load indirect objects via the index, as needed.

 If PDF::DOM is loaded, the document can be traversed as a DOM object tree: